Sportswear: Gender difference

+Some men are known to weightlift in jeans.
+According to Mia Erickson, "In a world where even the most amateur of exercise enthusiasts have access to the most elite (and affordable) workout wear, denim is rapidly gaining popularity in gyms around the world, endorsed by countless celebrities too."
+Notable celebrities who have popularised training in jeans include Lenny Kravitz and Robert F. Kennedy Jr. Similarly, according to Erickson, "a new breed of denim-clad fitness influencers has emerged online", which include the world record holder for pull-ups, Truett Hanes (known for even running marathons under 2 hrs 40 minutes wearing jeans), and boxy strong grip specialist Daniel Strauss.

+Specific sports

 Golf attire

 Golf has a long tradition of specialized attire—attire that reflects the tradition of Scottish aristocrats taking in fresh air while walking around the golf course, swinging their golf clubs, and exercising in a refined, genteel sort of way.
 Golf attire though, is also being influenced by modern fabrics and trends that stress function and durability.
 Golfers, like athletes in other sports, are athletes first, and public figures second.
 Athletes in all sports are showing a preference for moisture-wicking fabrics, crisp details, and modern fashionable colors.

 Snow gear and ski apparel

 Different types of attire are needed for extreme weather conditions like snow.
 Thicker coats or jackets, gloves and boots are necessities in the cold.
 Winter sports such as snowboarding and skiing require the riders and skiers to be properly geared in the snow.
 Snow jackets differ from casual coats such that they may be packed with extra insulation and thicker coating materials.
 The insulation is usually made with down, which is the layer of fine feathers from geese or ducks.
 These feathers are naturally insulated to keep the birds warm in the harsh winter weathers.
 The feathers trap air inside and keep the body heat from flowing out.
 Down is also considered to be the highest quality of insulation for jackets.
 It is light and compressible.
 Alternative types of insulation are being invented including: synthetic microfibers and polyester-based insulation.
 These materials perform as well as down if not better and are becoming popular in the markets with the help of major brands using such materials for their equipment.

 Winter gear must also be flexible so that it may offer a wide range of movement.
 An ideal jacket would have enough insulation to be warm but light, it should be made with material that are not restricting.
 Jackets with down will be light and warm but they tend to be more expensive.
 Also down jackets usually are not water-resistant.
 Synthetic insulated jackets, however, are water-resistant and cheaper than down but lose their insulating factors and are heavier.